MDX policies for mobile productivity apps for iOS

 If On, prevents an app from using the Lookup feature, which searches for highlighted text in the Dictionary, iTunes, the App Store, movie showtimes, nearby locations and more.
 Default value is On.

 Block file backup

-If On, prevents data files from being backed up by iCloud or iTunes.
+If On, prevents iCloud or iTunes from backing up data files.
 Default value is On.

 If On, prevents an app from using AirPrint features for printing data to AirPrint-enabled printers.
 Default value is On.